BURTools/burt/doc/JSON.md

 - `dependencies` : **[optional]** the list of [dependencies](./Concepts.md#package-dependencies) this package has on other packages.
 These dependencies are inherited by packages that depend on this package, constructing a dependency graph.
-The keys in this object are the names of packages and each value is a [Dependency](#dependency) object or string.
+The keys in this object are the names of packages and each value is a [Package Dependency](#package-dependency) object or string.
 Do not put tools, such as test harnesses, compilers, etc. into this collection since they are not dependencies to be inherited, put them into `devDependencies` instead.
 This property can be appended by the [Package Rules](#package-rule) defined in the `rules` property.
 - `devDependencies` : **[optional]** the list of developer dependencies this package has on other packages.
   These dependencies are only installed for developers actively building this package and will not be inherited by downstream packages depending on this package.
-This object is very similar to the `dependencies` object, where each key in this object is the name of the package and each value is the [Dependency](#dependency) object or string.
+This object is very similar to the `dependencies` object, where each key in this object is the name of the package and each value is the [Package Dependency](#package-dependency) object or string.
 This property can be appended by the [Package Rules](#package-rule) defined in the `rules` property.
 - `description` : **[optional]** a long description of the package.
 This is not required, but strongly suggested since it will be used in package listings and for searching.